868meshbot/meshbot/README.md

 - Broadcast messages: Send text broadcasts to all devices on the mesh network.
 - Weather updates: Get real-time weather updates for a specified location.
 - Tides information: Receive tidal information for coastal areas.
-- Whois: Query one of two User databases mpowered or liam
+- Whois: Query one of two User databases mpowered247 or liamcottle
+- Simple BBS: IN PROGRESS, store and retrieve messages via the bot

 ## Requirements